Safety Standards Skilled Trades Technicians Must Know

 2. OSHA Certifications

-Trade programs also provide preparation toward Occupational Safety and Health Administration (OSHA) certifications that are essential for many trade positions.
+Trade programs also prepare for Occupational Safety and Health Administration (OSHA) certifications essential for many trade positions.
 In recent years, there have been around 1,875 inspectors responsible for implementing safety and health rules across numerous businesses in the United States.

 3. Emergency Response Procedures